 March 31, 2016

 Love the outdoors?
 Who doesn’t, right?
 But most of us could do without all the creepy crawlies, biting bugs and menacing mosquitoes.
 Aside from being just plain annoying, mosquitoes and ticks can present a danger to your health, as they are frequent carriers of diseases such as West Nile virus, Lyme disease and, more recently in the news, the Zika virus.
+Continue reading to learn about the right adventure clothes.

 Among the ways you can combat mosquitoes and other biting insects is, of course, by slathering on lotions or spraying your skin, or saturating the air in the immediate area with repellents, or trying bug zappers.
 But another great way to protect yourself is through your choice of adventure clothing.
 In today’s marketplace, there are products that have effective insect repellent ingredients imbedded in the fabrics.

-Insect Shield is a popular Permethrin-based product that is found on a variety of garments.
+Insect Shield is a popular Permethrin-base product that is on a variety of garments.
 ExOfficio’s Bugsaway line includes, men’s and women’s pants, shirts, hats, bandanas and hooded pullovers.
 Insect Shield touts its insect protection on many garments to last up to 70 washings, which in many cases would be the clothing’s expected lifespan.
 The company does, however, warn against dry cleaning.

 So as you plan future camping trips and travel adventures, don’t forget to protect yourself and your family from those pesky insects with the right adventure clothes.